 - Free time on the Playground

 - Exploring our Kiwi trail, cut within acres of native bush at the rear of our Park and if you venture the trail at night you might be lucky enough to see a kiwi in the wild!
-But you will regularly hear the distinctive call of the kiwi at night.
+You will regularly hear the distinctive call of the kiwi at night.

-- An authentic camping experience sitting around the outdoor camp fire (subject to fire bans), toasting marshmallows and star gazing
+- An authentic camping experience sitting around the outdoor camp fire (subject to fire regulations), toasting marshmallows and star gazing

 - Cooking your own meals in our wood fired pizza oven and barbecues